UdotCASH/uTransmute/README.md

 # ETHxEO SwapTunnel
-Teleport your ERC20 tokens to EOS.
+Swap your ERC20 tokens to EOS.

 ## Summary